Neutrinoless Double Beta Decay with $^{82}$SeF$_6$ and Direct Ion Imaging: Expected backgrounds in a SeF gas-phase TPC

 \section{Expected backgrounds in a SeF$_6$ gas-phase TPC}

-The backgrounds in a SeF$_6$ gas TPC differ from those in a HPGXe TPC in that they are in a different energy range; However, the observables are similar - event topology and energy; and the physical structure of the device will also be similar, employing a pressure vessel containing high pressure gas, a field cage, and at least one plane of silicon devices.
+The important backgrounds in a SeF$_6$ gas TPC differ from those in a HPGXe TPC in that they are in a different energy range; However, the observables are similar - event topology and energy; and the physical structure of the device will also be similar, employing a pressure vessel containing high pressure gas, a field cage, and at least one plane of silicon devices.
 This means that the background models developed for high pressure gas TPCs may be plausibly extrapolated to SeF$_6$ to obtain order-of-magnitude level estimates for expected background rates.
+In this section we estimate the expected level of background in a SeF$_6$ TPC, making the assumption that the structure of the device is equivalent to the NEXT-100 high pressure xenon gas TPC.

-In Ref.~\cite{Martin-Albo:2015rhw}, a detailed study of the expected background index in a 100~kg scale, high pressure xenon gas TPC was undertaken.
+In Ref.~\cite{Martin-Albo:2015rhw}, a detailed study of the expected background in NEXT-100.
 The prediction was 7 counts per ton per year, per 0.5\% FWHM.
 The dominant backgrounds are from $^{214}$Bi gamma rays, with a sub-leading contribution from $^{208}$Tl gamma rays.

 In SeF$_6$, different, higher energy gamma lines contribute to the backgrounds.
 Inspection of the lines in the natural uranium and thorium chains shows that again, only $^{214}$Bi and $^{208}$Tl are likely to contribute significantly.
 The energy spectra of gamma rays produced in the decays of these isotopes over the full energy range are shown in Fig.~\ref{fig:BackgroundSpectra}, with the Q-values of $^{136}$Xe and $^{82}$Se marked.
 In both cases, the backgrounds are visibly much reduced in the energy range of interest for $^{82}$Se, relative to $^{136}$Xe.
 This is shown more clearly in Fig.~\ref{fig:BackgroundSpectraClose}, which presents a sub-region around the Q-value.
 A colored band in each case shows an energy resolution of 0.7\% around the Q-value, which is the presently demonstrated extrapolated energy resolution from the NEXT-NEW experiment \cite{Ferrario:2017zqp} .
 Given similar energy resolution, no lines in the $^{208}$Tl spectrum are within the region of interest for $^{82}$Se.
 Furthermore, inspection of the wider energy range shows that down-scattering of higher energy gammas from $^{208}$Tl, which provide the major contribution to the $^{208}$Tl background in high pressure xenon gas, will be at least four orders of magnitude suppressed in $^{82}$Se relative to $^{136}$Xe due to the absence of strong lines at those energies.
 Backgrounds lines from $^{214}$Bi are present for $^{82}$Se, but at much lower levels than the corresponding backgrounds in $^{136}$Xe.
 It is clear that the expected background rates in a SeF$_6$ gas TPC would be significantly lower than in high pressure xenon gas TPCs, which are already approximately two orders of magnitude lower than similarly sized liquid xenon experiments \cite{Albert:2017owj}.